 How do we respond to What He Has Written in Stone?

-We are given a choice and we are all without excuse; for His Word has expressed the truth very distinctly, as distinctly as if Written in Stone.
+- We are given a choice and we are all without excuse; for His Word has expressed the truth very distinctly, as distinctly as that which is Written in Stone.

 This became the chief corner stone;